ParAlg/UFOTree/README.md

 ### Sequential Update Speed Experiments (Figure 5)

 This experiment is completely sequential and only requires a single thread (although some parallelism is used to generate the test data).
-Run the shell script:
+Run the shell script as follows from the project root directory:

 ```bash
 scripts/update_speed_experiments.sh